satellitecomponent/Neurite/README.md

 Supports embedded links.
 Ctrl+V to paste an embed link, or pasting normal links embeds them into an iframe if supported by the host.

-- Talk to [Neurite GPT](https://chat.openai.com/g/g-OT9IVbW8H-neurite) with access to Neurite's code and readme.

 ### `Controls`
   *Full controls are listed in the ? tab within Neurite's main dropdown.